pytorch/rfcs/RFC-0000-dataloader-echonomic.md

   * Make sure that the sum of item_workers work-load is always <= [prefetch_factor] * [batch_size].
 Stop sending batches when reaching this limit.
   * Make sure to increase work-load counter for the relevant batch_worker, and for each of the relevant item-workers, when sending the batch of items
   * Each item should include the following data: (item_idx, batch_idx, item_index, iw_idx, bw_idx):
+* Once the next required batch is retrived, return batch to caller function

 ### **items_worker loop description**
 * get item from index_queue